 Evergreen plants (these plants keep their leaves all winter)

-- Follow the watering guidelines until after Thanksgiving
+- Follow the watering guidelines until the end of December

 - Begin watering again in the spring when new growth appears, following the watering guidelines for spring or summer planting

 Sites that may require more frequent watering: